glandre/simple-hr-app/README.md

 **Notice:** replace `geraldo@geraldolandre.com` with the intended SSH connection.

 After this, you should be able to connect to the staging database with `127.0.0.1:3306`, by using the MySQL IDE (e.g., DBeaver) and by setting up your `.env` accordingly.

+## Architecture

+This project uses Laravel in the back-end, and React in the front-end.
+Check the Architecture documentation for a detailed overview of the Software Architecture.

+## Software Development Process

+### Commits

+Commit messages are important.
+In this project, a simplified version of the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) method is followed.
+In summary:

+- A commit message should have a Subject and optionally a body.
+- A commit message Subject should be written in the imperative.
+- A commit message Subject should be prefixed with a semantic word that clarifies its intent.

+Semantic prefixes:

+- `feat`: introduces a new feature to the codebase.
+- `fix`: patches a bug in your codebase.
+- `refactor`: introduces a code change that neither fixes a bug nor adds a feature.
+- `docs`: updates the project documentation.
+- `chore`: introduces changes in the maintenance of the codebase (e.g., build and deploy scripts).

+### Versioning

+This project follows the [semantic versioning](https://semver.org/) approach.
+Given a version number MAJOR.MINOR.PATCH, increment the:

+MAJOR version when you make incompatible API changes, MINOR version when you add functionality in a backwards compatible manner, and PATCH version when you make backwards compatible bug fixes.
+Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 ## REFERENCES